 In Singapore’s rapidly changing corporate landscape, digital transformation is a top focus, aided by initiatives such as the Smart Nation program and Enterprise Singapore’s digitalization incentives.
 Many businesses invest in ERP solutions to increase efficiency, compliance, and growth.
 However, without a well-executed strategy, ERP system failures can disrupt operations and cause severe financial losses.
 This article discusses practical ways for avoiding ERP deployment errors and ensuring long-term success.

 An ERP failure happens when the system fails to satisfy company objectives, resulting in operational disruptions or financial losses.
-This can happen for a variety of reasons, including technological problems, bad planning, or insufficient user training.
+This can occur for various reasons, including technological issues, inadequate planning, or insufficient user training.
 A poor ERP implementation can reduce efficiency, impede decision-making, and result in unexpected costs that strain a company’s financial resources.
-ERP failure is characterized by system problems during go-live, failure to integrate with current processes, and large budget overruns.
+System problems characterize ERP failure during go-live, failure to integrate with current processes, and large budget overruns.

 2. Common Causes of ERP Failures